Grandparents’ Rights Attorney in Flower Mound

-The law works hard to preserve the rights parents have over making decisions regarding their children, however grandparents who are having their visitation rights denied for unjust reasons may be able to petition for legally-granted visitation.
+Grandparents who are being denied visitation to their grandchildren for unjust reasons may be able to petition for legally granted visitation.
 Grandparents who have strong, beneficial bonds with their grandchildren may pursue these rights, but petitioning the court does not guarantee the request will be granted.

 Texas’ grandparent statute allows grandparents to pursue visitation when:

 The courts are automatically pre-dispositioned to protect the ability for biological parents to make decisions on behalf of their children, and will generally give them the benefit of the doubt in these petitions.
-Having an attorney on your side for these petitions an important part of obtaining a successful outcome.
+Having an attorney on your side for these petitions is an important part of obtaining a successful outcome.
 At the Law Office of Phillip M. Herr, PLLC, we offer aggressive representation to help grandparents maintain a relationship with their grandchildren.
 We are passionate about helping families find favorable resolutions that protect the best interests of any children involved.